 This type of inequality requires strong control on the recurrence of the flow, and seems unlikely that \eqref{int1} can be achieved for a set of positive measure, see ~\cite[Section 2.4]{Aa}.
 Hence formulating a proper replacement of this condition \eqref{int1} and its proof are simultaneously the hardest part and at the heart of the proof of Theorem \ref{main}.

 We call $x\in X$ a BMS point if both the forward and backward endpoints of the geodesic determined by $x$ belong to the limit set of $\G$.
-These points precisely comprise the support of the Bowen-Margulis-Sullivan measure $m^{\BMS}$ on $X$, which is the unique finite measure of maximal entropy for the geodesic flow, up to a multiplicative constant; see Section~\ref{ph}.
+These points precisely comprise the support of the Bowen-Margulis-Sullivan measure $m^{\BMS}$ on $X$, which is the unique measure of maximal entropy for the geodesic flow, up to a multiplicative constant; see Section~\ref{ph}.
 We will call $m^{\BMS}$ the BMS measure for simplicity.
-By a BMS box, we mean a subset of the form $x_0N^-_\rho A_\rho N_\rho M $ where $x_0\in X$ is a BMS point, $\rho>0$ is at most the injectivity radius at $x_0$ and $S_\rho$ means the $\rho$-neighborhood of $e$ in $S$ for any $S\subset G$. \begin{thm}[Window Theorem] Let $\delta>1$.
-Let $E\subset X$ be a $\BMS$ box.
-Let $\psi \in C_c(X)$ be a non-negative function with $\psi|_{E}>0$.
+The support of $m^{\BMS}$ is contained in the convex core of $\G$, and in particular a compact subset.
+By a BMS box, we mean a subset of the form $x_0\chN_\rho A_\rho N_\rho M $ where $x_0\in X$ is a BMS point, $\rho>0$ is at most the injectivity radius at $x_0$ and $S_\rho$ means the $\rho$-neighborhood of $e$ in $S$ for any $S\subset G$. \begin{thm}[Window Theorem] Let $\delta>1$.
+Let $E\subset X$ be a $\BMS$ box and $\psi \in C_c(X)$ be a non-negative function with $\psi|_{E}>0$.
 Then there exist $0<r<1$ and $T_0> 1$ such that for any $T\ge T_0$,

 \end{thm}

 We call $x$ a {\it good} point for the window $I_T-I_{rT}$ if